Skip to main content

 Source: Roster of 23d HQ officers, from family of Oscar Seale; Awards and Decorations; West Point Graduates list from Cliff Simenson, 27 Dec 2002; photo courtesy Find a Grave (West Point yearbook, 1939)

 Edgar Schroeder was born on December 1, 1913 in Lorraine, KS, the second of four sons.
-His father was a stock farmer, and later a manager at a produce company; three of Edgar's four grandparents had been born in Germany.
+His father was a stock farmer, and later a manager at a produce company; three of Ed's four grandparents had been born in Germany.
 The family later lived in Marion, KS.

-Edgar graduated from West Point in 1939, and married Jewell Lillian "Teddie" Thompson in Bronxville, NY on September 6, 1939.
+Ed graduated from West Point in 1939, and married Jewell Lillian "Teddie" Thompson in Bronxville, NY on September 6, 1939.
 He and Teddie would go on to have four children: Randall, Edward, Beverly, and Keri.

 He was stationed in Venezuela for three years, went to Japan during the Korean War, and then attended the Army War College.
 After serving as an Intelligence Officer on the General Staff of the Joint Chiefs, he was appointed commandant of the Caribbean School in Panama in 1961.